-We expect an operating surplus of 1.5 million in fiscal 2009 (2008 - 5.4 million).
-This is lower than fiscal 2008 because of the following:
+We generated an operating surplus of \$1.9 million in fiscal 2009 (2008 - \$5.4 million).
+This is lower than fiscal 2008 due primarily to the following:

-- \$2.7 million (15%) lower distribution filing revenue, due to weaker capital market conditions - \$0.3 million (61%) lower exemption application revenue, due to regulatory streamlining initiatives and fewer financings - \$0.3 million (3%) higher registration revenue, due to registrant population growth - \$0.8 million (3.7%) higher salary and benefit expense, due to salary increases and staff additions - \$0.4 million (23%) higher professional services expense, due to legal fees related to collection actions
+- \$2.2 million (12%) lower distribution filing revenue, due to weaker capital market conditions - \$0.3 million (56%) lower exemption application revenue, due to regulatory streamlining initiatives and fewer financings - \$0.4 million (4%) higher registration revenue, due to registrant population growth - \$0.9 million (4%) higher salary and benefit expense, due to salary increases and staff additions - \$0.3 million (20%) higher professional services expense, due to legal fees related to collection actions

-5 Disgorgement is designed to return ill-gotten gains to victims.
+&lt;sup>5 Disgorgement is designed to return ill-gotten gains to victims.
 We allocate to the education reserve disgorgements collected and not claimed within three years of collection.

 We expect market activity to remain relatively weak through fiscal 2010 and to strengthen in subsequent years.
-Since our revenues fluctuate with market activity while our costs are mostly fixed, we expect to generate deficits in fiscals 2010, 2011, and 2012.
+Since our revenues fluctuate with market activity while our costs are mostly fixed, we expect to generate deficits in fiscals 2010 and 2011.